e18e/framework-tracker/CONTRIBUTING.md

 Adding a new framework increases the maintenance burden, so please open an issue to discuss it before starting work.
 If approved, follow these steps:

 1. **Create the starter package**: Add a new directory in `packages/` (e.g., `packages/starter-my-framework`).
 Set it up using the framework's official CLI or getting started guide with the recommended defaults.
 The starter should not be added to the pnpm workspace — it has its own independent `package.json` and lockfile.
+Pin the core framework dependency to an exact version (e.g., `"my-framework": "2.0.0"` not `"^2.0.0"`), as Dependabot will handle version bumps.

 2. **Create the app package** (optional): If runtime performance testing is planned, add an `app-*` package (e.g., `packages/app-my-framework`) with a more complex setup that includes features like dynamic routing or client-side interactivity.
+Make sure the framework dependency is pinned to the same exact version as the starter package.

 3. **Add an entry to `.github/frameworks.json`**: Configure the framework's measurements:
    ```json